cisco/mindmeld/source/userguide/custom_action.rst

 Using Custom Actions with MindMeld applications
 -----------------------------------------------

-Adding a call to a custom action is simple and straight-forward:
+Add a call to a custom action as follows:

 .. code-block:: python